awslabs/aws-data-api-python-sdk/CallingMethods.md

 * List of References
 	* Reference
-		* `AdditionalProperties` - Dict containing properties attached to the reference
+		* `AdditionalProperties` - JSON containing properties attached to the reference
 			* `date` - the DateTime that the Reference was created
 			* ...
 		* `Label` - The type of Reference - defaults to 'References'